deltachat/deltachat-pages/_posts/2025-06-03-surge-donations.md

 which provides the infrastructural basis for [all chatmail client apps and bots](https://chatmail.at/clients).

-However, public funding suddenly dried up earlier in 2025, disrupting our ability to sustain our efforts and stay focused on challenging goals.
+However, public funding suddenly dried up earlier in 2025, disrupting our ability to sustain our efforts.
 We have no debt to any Venture Capital investors.
-We'd like to keep it this way.
-Public infrastructure for secure decentralized private messaging.
+We'd like to keep it this way and provide templates, core libraries and beautiful apps for secure decentralized private messaging.

 <p><a href="https://opencollective.com/chatmail" class="cta-button">Donate to the new chatmail infrastructure OpenCollective (Europe)</a></p>